apache-hb/cthulhu/data/docs/contrib.md

     - `tree` - common typed ast. @ref tree
     - `util` - common utilities. @ref runtime_util

+  - `extra` - extra utility libraries that do not fall into a runtime category
+    - `json` - json parsing library, does not current support writing

   - `frontend` - user facing components used to interact with drivers and the collection
     - `cli` - command line user interface
     - `example` - example usage of the runtime